Nicholas Poole

 Contact

-My research has been generously supported by the Social Sciences and Humanities Research Council of Canada (CGS-D), the Ontario Graduate Scholarship Program, and the Faculty of Graduate Studies at York University.
+I hold a PhD from the Graduate Program in Social and Political Thought at York University.
+My research has been supported by the Social Sciences and Humanities Research Council of Canada, the Ontario Graduate Scholarship Program, and the Faculty of Graduate Studies at York University.

-Traditional Territory of the Lək̓ʷəŋən Peoples.
+I am based in Victoria, BC, Traditional Territory of the Lək̓ʷəŋən Peoples.

 In every era and every culture, there are exemplary persons and events that show us the scope of human capability.
 We internalize exemplars over the course of our lives, whether by exposure to the cultural artifacts that represent them, or by directly witnessing and reflecting upon the exceptional actions of those around us.
 It is clear, however, that in democratic societies perceptions of exemplary value rely on little more than our own judgments.
 We do not today have an unambiguously authoritative pantheon of heroes, sages, and saints available to us as models for our norms and principles, and the politics of pluralism everywhere demonstrates that even those persons and events that do enjoy some measure of normative authority are by no means immune to deep public contestation.
 Recent challenges to monuments across Canada and around the world have not only demonstrated in vivid fashion how important it is for publicly memorialized figures to reflect the values of citizens, but they have also raised difficult questions about what it means to live with exemplars in contexts of democratic contestation.
 Evidently, we are still living in what Friedrich Nietzsche called the ‘twilight of idols’.
 But whether this twilight dims to a prelapsarian longing for lost traditions or a cynical disavowal of the pasts we invariably inherit will depend on our ability to reconcile the inevitability of the exemplary in our lives with the fact that we share the world with others whose standpoints differ from our own.
 It will depend, in other words, on embracing a democratic politics of the exemplary.